West Ham transfer news: Hammers closing in on deals for Borussia Dortmund striker Niclas Fullkrug and Leeds forward Crysencio Summerville

 The 31-year-old's form led to a call-up for Germany's Euro 2024 squad and he netted twice in five appearances during the tournament.

-West Ham are also advanced talks with Leeds over the signing of Summerville.
+Meanwhile, West Ham have agreed a deal with Leeds for the signing of winger Summerville.

-There is still work to do on the deal but West Ham are hopeful they can strike a deal for a player emerging as their primary target in that position.

-Summerville has entered the final two years of his contract and is understood to be keen on the move to east London with personal terms not expected to be a problem.

 West Ham are also interested in Villarreal forward Alexander Sorloth, who finished second in the race for the LaLiga golden boot last season - one goal behind Girona's Artme Dovbyk.